9helix/9helix/README.md

 ###

-<p align="left">- Experienced in machine learning, website and app development, and scientific research<br>- Strong foundation in mentoring and project management<br>- Proficient in TensorFlow, Vue.js, and SQL<br>- Passionate about using software development to drive innovation in both academic and technical fields</p>
+- Experienced in machine learning, website and app development, and scientific research
+- Strong foundation in mentoring and project management
+- Proficient in TensorFlow, Vue.js, and SQL
+- Passionate about using software development to drive innovation in both academic and technical fields

 ###